 The largest canyon in Africa, Fish River Canyon is approximately 100 miles/ 161 kilometers long and in places up to 1,805 feet/ 550 meters deep.
 During the cooler months, it is possible to hike the length of the canyon, allowing visitors to immerse themselves in its spectacular, arid scenery.
 The hike takes around five days to complete.

-There are no compulsory vaccines for visitors to Namibia, unless you're travelling from a yellow fever country (in which case you must carry proof of your yellow fever vaccination with you).
-However, it's a good idea to ensure that your routine vaccines are up-to-date, including Hepatitis A, Hepatitis B and Typhoid.
+There are no compulsory vaccines for visitors to Namibia unless you're traveling from a yellow fever country (in which case you must carry proof of your yellow fever vaccination with you).
+However, it's a good idea to ensure that your routine vaccines are up-to-date, including Hepatitis A, Hepatitis B, and Typhoid.
 Malaria is a problem in northern Namibia, so if you're traveling to any of these areas, you will need to take anti-malaria prophylactics.